rayvaldez/actyve/Notes.md

   - All ACTIVITIES from that USER
   - All ACTIVITIES from a specific EXERCISE
+  - Total time for all activities, or for a specific EXERCISE
+  - Total calories burned, or for a specific EXERCISE

 # Your application must provide standard user authentication, including signup, login, logout, and passwords.